 • Don't take self-prescribed antibiotics.
 In some cases of food poisoning, antibiotics won't help at all, and can even make your symptoms worse.

 Most symptoms of food poisoning will go away on their own within a couple of days.
 Though you most likely won't need to see a doctor, you should if you notice any of the following:

 • Fever of more than 38.6° C (101.5° F).

 • Diarrhea that lasts longer than 3 days.

-• If you can't keep down clear fluids.
+• Inability to keep down clear fluids.

 • Signs of severe dehydration, such as dizziness, an extremely dry mouth, excessive thirst or a lack of urination.

 As long as you're prepared you don't have much to worry about.
 Traveling is amazing, and each part of the world has its own delicious food that you absolutely should try.
 Just remember to trust your instincts and common sense, and keep in mind the traveler's mantra: "boil it, cook it, peel it, or leave it"!

 I love using Pinterest to save the best travel inspiration and destination guides.
 If you use the platform, you can follow me and even sign up to join my Pinterest group board.